UPPMAX/linux-command-line-201/docs/sessions/pipe.md

     ![ls-more](../images/ls-more.png)

-!!! note "Sort a list of files by size"
+!!! note "Using one pipe: Sort a list of files by size"

     ```bash
     $ ls -l | sort -k 5